 JUNIOR DOCTOR PLACEMENTS ARE COMMONLY STRUCTURED AS SHORT, FIXED TERM CONTRACTS

 The first two years of a doctor's practicing career are foundation years one and two (FY1 & FY2), which are placements on fixed term contracts.
-After this doctors enter the "speciality trainee" phase of their career for two years (ST1 & ST2), which again are fixed term contracts with the doctor typically moving to a new position/location after twelve months.
-Proceeding this speciality trainees (usually referred to as speciality registrars in a clinical setting) can continue their training for up to a further 7 years (ST9) depending on the field of speciality.
-During this phase we note that contract periods can be significantly longer, which is more favourable for mortgage eligibility purposes.
+After this doctors enter the core training phase of their career for a further two years (CT1 & CT2), which again is a sequence of fixed term contracts with the doctor typically moving to a new position/location every 6 to 12 months.
+Proceeding this, CT's can seek to pursue a healthcare specialty (assuming they have decided on their direction, and have made a successful application to a training programme) and enter the ST (speciality trainee) phase of their careers.
+An ST can then continue their training for up to a further 7 years (to ST9) depending on the field of healthcare.
+During the speciality phase we note that contract periods can be significantly longer, which is more favourable for mortgage eligibility purposes.

-A doctor not within a formal training programme is referred to by the NHS as a "locum appointment for training"(LAT), and again the situation remains unchanged as usually these positions are fixed term contracts for between 6 to 24 months.
+A doctor not within a formal training programme is referred to as a "locum appointment for training"(LAT), and again the situation remains unchanged with regards to the nature of the employment contract, as usually these positions are fixed term contracts for between 6 to 24 months.

 LENDERS TREAT FIXED TERM CONTRACTORS AS AN ELEVATED LENDING RISK